Thunder Bay Sinkholes 2008 Explorers

 Annis Water Resources Institute

-Scott Kendall is a researcher with GVSU’s Annis Water Resources Institute and has worked on the Lake Huron sinkhole projects since 2003.
-He was born in Muskegon, Michigan and has an undergraduate degree in biology and chemistry from Central Michigan University and a Master’s degree in Plant Pathology from the University of Georgia.
-He was a research microbiologist at Emory University and then worked as an scientist at an environmental consulting firm.
+Scott Kendall is a researcher with Grand Valley State University (GVSU) Annis Water Resources Institute and has worked on the Lake Huron sinkhole projects since 2003.
+He has an undergraduate degree in biology and chemistry from Central Michigan University and a master's degree in plant pathology from the University of Georgia.
+He was a research microbiologist at Emory University, and then worked as an scientist at an environmental consulting firm.
 In addition to working at GVSU, he teaches various biology courses at local colleges.

 Director

-Dr. Val Klump is the Director and a Senior Scientist at the University of Wisconsin-Milwaukee Great Lakes WATER Institute.
-His research on how nutrients and carbon are cycled in lakes has taken him from the deepest sounding in Lake Superior aboard a research submersible, to the largest and oldest lake in the world -- Lake Baikal in eastern Siberia.
-In the course of this research Dr. Klump has participated in research cruises as both scientist and chief scientist representing over 500 days at sea.
-He holds a degree in law from Georgetown University and a Ph.D. in chemical oceanography from the University of North Carolina.
+Dr. Val Klump is the director and a senior scientist at the University of Wisconsin – Milwaukee Great Lakes WATER Institute.
+His research on how nutrients and carbon are cycled in lakes has taken him from the deepest sounding in Lake Superior aboard a research submersible, to the largest and oldest lake in the world — Lake Baikal in eastern Siberia.
+Dr. Klump has participated in research cruises as both scientist and chief scientist, representing over 500 days at sea.
+He holds a degree in law from Georgetown University and a doctorate in chemical oceanography from the University of North Carolina.

 Web Coordinator

-Emily is a current Dean John A. Knauss Marine Policy Fellow in the Office of Ocean Exploration & Research.
-She received her B.S. in Marine Science from the University of South Carolina (USC) in 2006 and recently completed her M.S. in Environmental Health Sciences from the USC’s Arnold School of Public Health this May.
-As an undergraduate and graduate student Emily worked in the Geographic Information Processing Lab, part of USC’s Baruch Institute for Marine and Coastal Sciences focusing on coastal zone management, ocean observation systems and geographic information system analysis.
+Emily McDonald is a current Dean John A. Knauss Marine Policy Fellow in the NOAA Office of Ocean Exploration and Research.
+She received her BS in marine science from the University of South Carolina (USC) in 2006 and recently completed her MS in environmental health sciences from the USC's Arnold School of Public Health.
+As an undergraduate and graduate student, McDonald worked in the Geographic Information Processing Lab, part of USC's Baruch Institute for Marine and Coastal Sciences, focusing on coastal zone management, ocean observation systems, and geographic information system analysis.

 Principle Investigator